ChrstphrHll/npc_gen/students/Gunnar Ordayius.md

 ### Description
 - Human Druid from Aldercrown Empire
 - 4th year Diplomacy student in Burk
-- shoulder length wavy auburn hair that's well kept, Amber eyes, and Light skin
+- shoulder length straight auburn hair that's plain, Amber eyes, and Light skin
 - Is Shrewd and Mean, and has Enjoyment as their ideal

 ### Organizations